 About 2 hours west of Havana lies the village of Vinales.
 It is surrounded by tobacco and coffee plantations, as well as steep rocks and jungle landscape.
 A tobacco farmer showed me how he rolled cigars out of the tobacco leaves.
 As a natural glue honey was used, a cigar in its most natural form.
 A hop-on hop-off bus makes exploring the area easy.
 Worthwhile is a huge rock wall with dinosaur paintings (Mural de la Prehistorica).
 Birds flew in the mountain peaks and it felt like Jurassic Park.
 Exciting was a boat trip in the stalactite cave Curva del Indio.

-- To travel between the cities, the government runs the bus company Viazul.
-It is intended for tourists only and locals are not allowed to take it.
-Disadvantage is that the buses are often fully booked and the bus stop in Havana is far from the center.
+The government runs the bus company Viazul.
+It's intended for tourists only and locals are not allowed to take it.
+The disadvantage is that the buses are often fully booked and the bus stop in Havana is far from the center.

-- Alternatively, there are taxi colectivo (collective taxi/ shared taxis), which pick you up directly from the property and bring you to the next one.
-These costs as much as the bus or something more, but you save the time and taxi to the bus station.
+Alternatively, there are taxi colectivo (collective taxi/ shared taxis), which pick you up directly from the accommodation and bring you to the next one.
+These costs a little more than a bus, but you save time and the taxi to the bus station.
 The accommodations can organize the taxi for you or you can ask at the taxi rank or on the street in the small towns like Trinidad or Vinales.